shardakaurr/ai-agent-optimization/README.md

 ---

+## Localization and App Extension
+After validation and refinement, documentation can be localized using automated translation workflows.
+A future app concept demonstrates how this system could scale to generate validated, multi-language outputs from a single prompt.

+---

 ## Summary
 This project demonstrates how AI-generated content can be transformed from a best-effort output into a **reliable, testable, and production-ready artifact** using structured agent instructions, evaluation frameworks, and automated validation design.